SwampPear/blam/docs/2_comments.md

 # Comments
 Comments are chunks of text that are ignored in the formal grammar.

-### Basic Comments
 Blam supports some different comment types.

 ```
 # this is a single line comment